 7. Cheetos?
 Doritos?
-Chips and dip?
+Chips and dip and other 90s snacks?
 Nope, snack time was a bowl of sunflower seeds on the wicker coffee table.
 If you wanted something extra special, a carob-covered rice cake was a decadent treat.

 8. Your mom was the first to know when you lost your virginity, and she knew every detail of your teenage sex life for years to come (see No. 5).

 9. Patriotic holidays made you a little uncomfortable.
 And you weren’t sure if you should really be saying the Pledge of Allegiance.
 What about Vietnam?
 And slavery?
 And Dan Quayle?
 The whole litany of American atrocities had been drilled into your head since infancy.